San Ildefonso Pueblo Very Large Polychrome Historic Pottery Storage Jar

 + Add to my watchlist Forward to Friend

-Very large pottery storage jars are relatively rare.
-Most households only owned one or maybe two of them, and very few were made for sale to the non-Indian market.
-This exceptional and rare jar has just come on the market from a private collector.
-It dates to the 1900-1910 time period.
-According to Jonathan Batkin, San Ildefonso Polychrome typology replaced Powhoge Polychrome in the 1890s at which time red was added to the design palette.
-Also, the red rim slip was replaced by black between 1895 and 1910.
-Additionally, the rag-wiped Cochiti slip began replacing the stone-polished San Ildefonso slip around 1900.
-Based on these clues, we have assigned a date of 1900-1910 to this jar.
+According to Jonathan Batkin, the San Ildefonso Polychrome typology supplanted the Powhoge Polychrome typology in the 1890s, introducing red to the design palette.
+The red rim slip was replaced by black between 1895 and 1910.
+Furthermore, the rag-wiped Cochiti slip started to replace the stone-polished San Ildefonso slip around 1900.
+These indicators have led us to assign a date of 1900-1910 to this jar.

-The jar was constructed of native clay, hand coiled, and slipped with a rag-wiped white Cochiti bentonite slip, over which was painted the design with mineral and vegetal paints.
-It has a black painted rim, stone-polished natural clay interior, partially slipped white clay body, red underbody band and un-slipped, polished base—all typical of the period.
+The jar's construction involved native clay, hand coiling, and a rag-wiped white Cochiti bentonite slip.
+The design was painted over this with mineral and vegetal paints.
+It features a black painted rim, a stone-polished natural clay interior, a partially slipped white clay body, a red underbody band, and an un-slipped, polished base—all typical characteristics of the period.

 Condition: the storage jar has undergone professional conservation to correct cracks over the body.
 The jar was not broken and did not need reassembly.
 It only required repairs to the cracks.